ProjectRecommend/docs/design-docs/final/SRS_final.md

 ## 5.4 Software Quality Attributes

-- System will not leak memory.
+- System should not leak memory.
-- System will peacefully co-exist with other software
+- System should peacefully co-exist with other software
-- System will not cause or trigger any events that will leave Operating System in unrecoverable state
+- System should not cause or trigger any events that will leave Operating System in unrecoverable state

 ## 5.5 Business Rules